 Learn about Semtech’s applications for networking and optical communication, and download the Optical & IC Selector Guide.

-Semtech, the Semtech logo, and ClearEdge are registered trademarks or service marks, and FiberEdge is a trademark or service mark, of Semtech Corporation or its affiliates.
+Semtech, the Semtech logo, and ClearEdge are registered trademarks or service marks, and FiberEdge is a trademark or service mark, of Semtech Corporation.